 The influenza vaccine is currently the most effective measure available to prevent influenza.

 In 2014 a vaccination that combated 4 different strains of influenza (a quadrivalent vaccine) became available as an option instead of the usual three strain (trivalent) vaccine.
 Due to the broader protection offered and based on the recommendation of the Australian Technical Advisory Group on Immunisation (ATAGI), Sonic HealthPlus offer the quadrivalent vaccine in the workplace flu immunization programme.

-- Influenza is a common disease with over 230 000 cases in Australia in 2017 to December 4.
+- Influenza is a common disease with nearly 55,000 cases in Australia in 2018 to December 4.

 - Influenza causes significant symptoms and ill health and work absenteeism among healthy adults who are unwell or caring for others.